nanocurrency/nano-docs/docs/protocol-design/blocks.md

 --8<-- "wip-living-whitepaper.md"

-!!! tip "Transaction vs. block"
+!!! tip "Block vs Transaction vs Transfer"
-	The word *transaction* should be used in the context of a fully completed, 2-part protocol-level transaction, otherwise *block* should be used.
+	The word *transfer* should be used in the context of a fully completed, 2-part protocol-level transaction, otherwise *block* should be used.
+Click [here](../protocol-design/ledger.md#blocks) for more details.

 ## State Blocks